Gustav Herglotz: Biography

 Gustav Ferdinand Joseph Wenzel Herglotz was born in Volary num.
 28 to a public notary Gustav Herglotz (also a Doctor of Law) and his wife Maria née Wachtel.
 The family were Sudeten Germans.
 He studied mathematics and astronomy at the University of Vienna in 1899, and attended lectures by Ludwig Boltzmann.
 In this time of study, he had a friendship with his colleagues Paul Ehrenfest, Hans Hahn and Heinrich Tietze.
-In 1900 he went to the LMU Munich and achieved his Doctorate in 1902 under Hugo von Seeliger.
+In 1900, he went to the Ludwig-Maximilians-Universität München and achieved his Doctorate in 1902 under Hugo von Seeliger.
 Afterwards, he went to the University of Göttingen, where he habilitated under Felix Klein.
-In 1904 he became Privatdozent for Astronomy and Mathematics there, and in 1907 Professor extraordinarius.
-In 1908 he became Professor extraordinarius in Vienna, and in 1909 at the University of Leipzig.
-From 1925 (until becoming Emeritus in 1947) he again was in Göttingen as the successor of Carl Runge on the chair of applied mathematics.
+In 1904, he became Privatdozent for Astronomy and Mathematics there, and in 1907 Professor extraordinarius.
+In 1908, he became Professor extraordinarius at the University of Vienna, and in 1909 at Leipzig University.
+From 1925 (until becoming Emeritus in 1947), he again was at the University of Göttingen as the successor of Carl Runge on the chair of applied mathematics.
 One of his students was Emil Artin.